ApiniLabs/PAC-ID/README.md

 #### URL Format

-A PAC-ID can be represented as a text in the form of an URL as follows:
+A `PAC-ID` can be represented as a text in the form of a URL as follows:

 | **URI Component[^1]** | **Value** |
 | :--- | :--- |